 The Big Sister-Little Sister program forms lasting relationships that help underclass students adjust to College life.
 Freshmen may choose to be assigned a junior to be her big sister until the upperclass student graduates.
 Throughout the year, sister classes participate in events such as ice cream socials, skating parties, pizza parties and class serenades.
 The culmination of the two classes’ years together is Class Day on which the members of the sophomore class honor their big sisters.
 (See also Odd and Even Classes and Class Day Activities).

 Each class participates in a variety of annual events.
-Senior events include a celebration night of the days remaining until graduation based on the class's graduation year, a senior parent night and baccalaureate.
+Senior events include a celebration night of the days remaining until graduation based on the class' graduation year, a senior parent night and baccalaureate.
 Seniors also have the privilege of painting the tunnel below Wade Avenue each year.
 In the fall, the junior class sponsors a Ring Dinner.
 At the dinner, juniors celebrate the wearing of their class rings.
-The sophomores sponsor a Guardian Angel Dance in the fall and Tea for Two in the spring as well as a Charming Evening.
+The sophomores sponsor a Guardian Angel Dance in the fall and Tea for Two and a Charming Evening in the spring.
 Freshmen participate in the Fire and Water Dinner in April.

-In the fall, each class presents for competition a skit word parade, a tall tale, songs and a hog-calling skit, all of which are related thematically.
-The four classes are judged on these performances as well as on apple-bobbing, cornhuskin', can art, class attendance and sweatshirt design.
+In the fall, each class presents for competition a skit, word parade, a tall tale, songs and a hog-calling skit, all of which are related thematically.
+The four classes are judged on these performances as well as on apple-bobbing, corn shucking, can art, class attendance and sweatshirt design.
 The Meredith Pride Spirit stick is given by MRA to the most spirited class.
 All of these activities comprise the official Cornhuskin' festivities.
-Additional activities scheduled throughout the week include Big Sis/Lil Sis Bonfire, Scavenger Hunt, the President's Raid, hall raids and Cornhuskin' parade.
+Additional activities scheduled throughout the week include Big Sis/Little Sis "Bond" fire and theme reveal, the President's Raid, hall raids and Cornhuskin' parade.
 Cornhuskin' is sponsored by the Meredith Recreation Association and usually occurs during the first week in November.
 Cornhuskin' rules are available in the Office of Student Leadership and Service.

 The Oddballs is a spirit group of four very enthusiastic students in an odd class.
-To be an Oddball, a student must be a member of an odd class and then audition at the end of her sophomore year.
+To be an Oddball, a student must be a member of an odd class and audition at the end of her sophomore year.
 Upon being selected as an Oddball member, a student will be inducted into Oddball status at the following Class Day, held the day before graduation.
-The Oddballs entertain, if asked to do so, by doing cheers and other amusing stunts at Cornhuskin' and other special events.
+The Oddballs entertain by doing cheers and stunts at Cornhuskin' and other special events.

 The freshman, sophomore and junior classes sponsor a formal dance in the spring in honor of the senior class.
 Seniors attend the dance free of charge.
 All students are welcome.